 BS in Deaf Studies

-The Deaf Studies Program at Boston University affords students the opportunity to develop insights into, and genuine appreciation for the culture, contributions, and contemporary issues related to Deaf people in the United States.
-Our program is one of the only undergraduate programs in the United States to use American Sign Language as the language of instruction and conversation in the classroom.
+The Deaf Studies Program at Boston University affords students the opportunity to develop insights into, and genuine appreciation for, the culture, contributions, and contemporary issues related to Deaf people in the United States.

 Junior Year Spring Semester at Gallaudet University

 The option of doing a full semester of electives at Gallaudet University, a world-known Deaf university, is offered.
 Arrangements for study at Gallaudet need to be made in advance with the faculty advisor (at the earliest, Fall Semester of junior year) in order to coordinate course requirements and credits.

 Competency in American Sign Language

 The coursework offered is intended to develop performance and proficiency in American Sign Language.
 Demonstrated competence in American Sign Language is required for completion of the program.
 Students are required to take the Boston University ASL proficiency exit test before graduation.

 All Deaf Studies majors are required to participate in a field placement senior year.
 This placement involves students working on Fridays in an agency (including schools) serving Deaf people.
 Placements will be determined by the Deaf Studies major’s advisor.
 Senior year Spring Semester students should not enroll in courses that take place on Friday in order to allow time for their field placement course.
 Specific placements may be tailored to each student’s interest in a particular area or setting.
 The program director has final say regarding field placement preferences.

 A Deaf community service component is a requirement for undergraduate study.
 Students are encouraged to seek out volunteer opportunities in consultation with the undergraduate advisor.
 Students must perform a minimum of 15 hours of service each year (totaling 60 hours).